-"The entire system had to be isolated, not just the cantilever," continues Dr. Ferry.
-"We required an extremely high level of vibration isolation, given our research parameters.
+The system is mounted in a large cryogenic cooler, an enclosed container with a helium-3 cooling system, an isotope of a helium molecule-which is our research parameters.
 We are deriving modern electronic devices from our experiments.
 Future electronic devices are our interest.
 What we are doing is looking at the conductivity of materials and then seeing how quantum mechanics fits into this.
-We study basic physics which has a real application for engineering and particularly in the semiconductor industry.
-Our research covers:
+We study basic physics, which has a real application-engineering-particularly in the semiconductor industry."